 Hartland is pleased to be able to offer many of the largest North Western Whitetails in the world.
 Although large trophy whitetails is our main type of hunt , we also offer world class /record elk, mule deer and bison.
 We now offer a limited number of sheep hunts.
 We trust the following information will help you know what to expect when you hunt at Hartland.

 What's NOT included in a Hartland Trophy Hunt

 Hartland employs a number of strategies to help you have a successful hunt.
 These include: spot and stalk, tree stands, tower blinds and ground blinds.
 Travel on ranch is by walking or quad or 4x4 vehicle.

 Hartland's beautiful new lodge treats you to a breathtaking view of both the Big Valley in the Blue Hills and a spectacular panoramic view of the Canadian Plains.

-To ensure a quality hunt, Hartland usually books only four hunters per time slot although larger groups can be arranged.
+To ensure a quality hunt, Hartland usually books approximately 4-5 hunters per group, larger groups can be arranged for the value hunt.
 The lodge can accommodate ten hunters/guests at a time in private or semi–private rooms.